-Since 2010 ATP has provided DKK 54 bn to increased life expectancies.
+Since 2010 ATP has provided DKK 53 bn to increased life expectancies.
 These provisions have reduced ATP's bonus potential, but in contrary to for instance investment loss it has not reduced the total asset value of the members.
 The additional provisions due to longer life expectancies express longer life expectancies for ATP's members.
 Consequently, the provisions are beneficial for the members.

-The assessment of life expectancy in other Danish pension funds are based on life expectancy assumptions made by the Danish FSA.
-Chart D.2 shows the life expectancies of 65-year-old men and women based on ATP's and the Danish FSA's assumptions, respectively.
+Other Danish pension funds apply a model based on life expectancy assumptions made by the Danish FSA for use by insured persons in life and pension companies.
+Chart D.2 shows the life expectancies of 65-year-old men and women based on ATP's and the Danish FSA's model for life expectancy assumptions, respectively, the latter adapted to the observed liftetimes in ATP.
+It can be seen that ATP's model expects greater improvements in longevity in the long term than FSA's model.

-The FSA's life expectancy assumptions are based on data from Danish life insurance and pension funds with 2.9 million members and population figures for the total population.
-ATP's life expectancy model is based on data from ATP's 5 million members and data concerning 330 million inhabitants in 18 OECD countries.
-The FSA data concerns people covered by insurance, while ATP's data also include people without insurance.
-Hence, the data sets are not directly comparable.
+The FSA's life expectancy assumptions constitute a benchmark for the current observed lifetime, based on data from a number of Danish insurance companies and pension funds with 2.9 million members, and a benchmark for improvements in longevity, based on population figures for the total population in Denmark.
+ATP's model is partly based on data from ATP's 5,3 million members and on information concerning about 340 million inhabitants in 18 OECD countries.
+Thus, different data are used in modelling longevity assumptions and the models are also different.